skip to main content

 What has changed?

-- Paying fundraisers – the new code includes less prescriptive provisions relating to paying fundraisers.
+Paying fundraisers – there are now less prescriptive provisions relating to paying fundraisers.
 While the existing code includes provisions relating to payment caps and commission payments, the new code simply directs organisations to give appropriate consideration to the approach for paying fundraisers in light of the values of the charity.

-- Engaging with the Regulator – the new code includes a new rule on responding constructively to the Fundraising Regulator in relation to regulatory enquiries about keeping to the code.
+Engaging with the Regulator – charities must respond constructively to the Fundraising Regulator in relation to regulatory enquiries about keeping to the code.
 The new code also states that organisations must make sure fundraising partners similarly respond.

 Supporting guides